Guardians vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- In their last 10 games with a total, the Guardians and their opponents have failed to hit the over nine times.
+- In their previous 10 games with a total, the Guardians and their opponents have combined to exceed the over/under on two occasions.

-- There has not been a spread set for any of the Guardians' last 10 games.
+- The Guardians' previous 10 matchups have not had a runline set by bookmakers.

 Guardians Betting Records & Stats

-- The Guardians have gone 11-11 in games they were listed as the moneyline favorite (winning 50% of those games).
+- The Guardians have come away with six wins in the 13 contests they have been listed as the underdogs in this season.

-- When playing as moneyline favorites with odds of -130 or shorter, Cleveland has an 8-9 record (winning 47.1% of its games).
+- Cleveland has a record of 5-6, a 45.5% win rate, when it's set as an underdog of -105 or more by sportsbooks this season.

-- The implied moneyline probablility for this matchup gives the Guardians a 56.5% chance to win.
+- Oddsmakers have implied with the moneyline set for this matchup that the Guardians have a 51.2% chance of pulling out a win.

-- Cleveland has played in 36 games with a set over/under, and have combined with its opponents to go over the total 12 times (12-22-2).
+- Cleveland and its opponents have gone over the total this season in 13 of its 37 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.